TritonDataCenter/triton/docs/operator-guide/server-setup.md

 ## iPXE booting Compute Nodes

-In some situations, such as a Bare-Metal-as-a-Service (BMaaS) provider, they may have instances that by default only network boot on one network interface, and it may not be the one a Triton installation has configured as the `admin` network.
+In some situations, such as a Bare-Metal-as-a-Service (BMaaS) provider, they may have instances where by default a system can only network boot on one network interface.
+The network interface might not be the one a Triton installation has configured as the `admin` network.
 Often times, these single-network-interfaces default to an iPXE boot if it can network boot at all.

-A suggested course of action in these situations is to, if possible, ALWAYS boot using iPXE, but chainloading into a Triton Compute Node boot.
+A suggested course of action in these situations is to, if possible, ALWAYS boot using iPXE, but chainload from iPXE into a Triton Compute Node boot.

 As mentioned in the [iPXE installer](../developer-guide/iso-installer.md), one will need to setup an iPXE server in these situations.
 Unlike the triton